Mick Foley: WWF Champion (1998–2000)

 Mankind received a title shot against Triple H on an episode of Raw is War on October 25, 1999.
 Mankind appeared to have the title won after he forced Triple H to pass out by ramming a sock down his gullet, but Val Venis interfered and cost Mankind the match.
 Mankind continued his feud with Triple H when he was slated to have the last Boiler Room Brawl match with "Santa Claus".
 He ended up being attacked by the Mean Street Posse, Billy Gunn and Road Dogg, all of whom dressed up as Santa Claus.
-Mankind defeated all five of the Santa Clauses until Triple H appeared as a 6th Santa Claus and brought down Mankind, escaping the Boiler Room and winning as the eponymous character.
+Mankind defeated all five of the Santa Clauses until Triple H appeared as a sixth Santa Claus and brought down Mankind, escaping the Boiler Room and winning as the eponymous character.
 On the December 27, 1999, episode of Raw is War, Mick Foley and the Rock had a "Pink Slip on a Pole match", where whoever was first to grab the pink slip first stayed in WWF and the loser having to leave.
 Foley would lose before then showing up as Mankind on the January 13, 2000, edition of SmackDown!.
 He then fell back into his Cactus Jack persona in front of the crowd to promote Cactus Jack facing Triple H for the WWF Championship at Royal Rumble, in a Street Fight.
 Cactus used a 2x4 wrapped in barbed wire and thumbtacks - trademark weapons from his pre-WWF days - but Triple H won the match after delivering two Pedigrees, the second slamming Cactus face-first onto a pile of tacks.
 The feud culminated with a rematch at No Way Out in a Hell in a Cell match, where stipulations held that Cactus could not use foreign metallic objects he utilized at the Royal Rumble.
 It was also stated that if he did not win the title, Foley had to retire from wrestling.
 During the match, they had made their way onto the top of the cell and Cactus was preparing to piledrive Triple H onto a barbed wire 2x4 on fire, but Triple H reversed it into a backdrop.
 It caused the cage to break, and Cactus fell through the canvas.
 Triple H then pinned an exhausted Cactus, winning the match and ending Foley's career.
 Foley left for a few weeks, but returned at the request of Linda McMahon to wrestle for the title by replacing Chris Jericho's spot at the main event of WrestleMania 2000 against Triple H, The Rock and Big Show.
-Triple H won, and Foley did not wrestle again for four years.
+Triple H won the match - pinning Foley in a third consecutive pay-pay-view main event - and Foley did not wrestle again for four years.